WheatenTail/B.S.-Thesis/README.md

 # B.S.-Thesis
-Directory for files used or otherwise necessary for the bachelor's thesis
+Directory for files used or otherwise necessary for my bachelor's thesis

 ## Folders
 - crabnet_reproduction